Lira soars as Erdogan promises new economic era in Turkey

-ANKARA (Reuters) - Turkish President Tayyip Erdogan pledged a new economic growth strategy on Wednesday based on stability, lower inflation and international investment, a shift in rhetorical gears that sparked a 3% rally in the lira.
+ANKARA (Reuters) - Turkish President Tayyip Erdogan pledged a new economic growth strategy on Wednesday based on stability, lower inflation and international investment, an abrupt shift in rhetorical gears that sparked an rally of up to 4% by the lira.

-Erdogan -- who in the past has repeatedly called for lower interest rates -- said the strategy would be built on price, monetary and financial stability.
-There was a need to rebuild both depleted FX reserves and faith in the currency, he said.
+Erdogan -- who in the past has scapegoated foreign investors for Turkey’s economic woes and repeatedly called for lower interest rates -- said the strategy would be built on price, monetary and financial stability.

+Turkey needed to rebuild both depleted foreign reserves and faith in the beleaguered currency, he said, seeking to burnish Turkey’s free-market credibility after its currency dropped to a series of record lows in recent months.

 The speech to ruling AK Party lawmakers came days after a surprise leadership overhaul in which the head of the central bank was ousted and the finance minister, Erdogan’s son-in-law, stepped down with little immediate explanation.